 Our system is different in that it is geared for environmental tracking applications.
 To the authors' knowledge, Enviro-Track is the first programming support for sensor networks that explicitly facilitates the coding of tracking applications.
 Its novel abstractions and underlying mechanisms are well-suited for monitoring targets that move in the physical world.
-Enviro-Track therefore can have a major impact on application development for sensor networks.
+EnviroTrack therefore can have a major impact on application development for sensor networks.
+The authors are currently developing a complete programming system that leverages the presented middleware.

-7 Conclusions
+6 Conclusions

-This paper introduced the design, implementation, and experimental evaluation of a new distributed programming paradigm and experimental prototype for sensor network applications.
+This paper introduced the architecture and experimental evaluation of a new distributed programming paradigm and experimental prototype for sensor network applications.
 The paradigm differs from existing distributed computing models in its central focus on abstracting interactions with a physical environment produced by a large array of distributed sensors and actuators.
 The key advantage of this paradigm lies in its considerable potential to reduce development costs of deeply embedded systems.
-This reduction comes from offloading from the application developer the details of managing low-level communication, mobility, and group management issues in groups of redundant sensor nodes in tracking applications.
-Performance results show that in addition to convenient abstractions, efficient implementation is possible in our architecture, in that target tracking is successful at practical target speeds.
+This reduction comes from off-loading from the application developer the details of managing low-level communication, mobility, and group management issues in groups of redundant sensor nodes in tracking applications.
+Performance results show that in addition to convenient abstractions, target tracking is successful at practical target speeds.
+The authors hope that this paper might be a first step towards convenient programming-in-the-large systems for distributed deeplyembedded tracking applications.